javierlopm/pokelang/README.md

 ## Enums
 *Pokelang provides enums and the built-in functions *evolucion* and *preevolucion* to get the successor and predecessor of an element from an enum element.

-*The elements that are part from an enum are unique (cannot be part of another enum, or twice in the same declaration), and must start with a capital letter.
+*The elements that are part from an enum are unique (cannot be part of another enum, or twice in the same declaration), may have letters, numbers, underscores, may end with the character '?' and must start with a capital letter.

 *Every element from an enum has an integer asociated starting form 0, this number can be obtained using the built-in function `pidget` that receives a ENUMynite and returns a pINTachu.